maxlandon/wiregost/README.md

 * Help for MSF listeners / eventually a separate module.
 * Check all proc/priv/execute commands.
 * Check why obfuscated implants cannot be generated at the same time without messing the namespace up
-* Rewrite Makefile with C2, Console and Data Service

 * Error handling/UI:
     - Make all errors in modules at the server level to go up to the console